srky420/capstone-django/README.md

 	│       │   color-modes.js - Defines functions to switch between themes (i.e. light and dark) for news app │       │   filters.js - Defines function to filter out sources by manipulating DOM │       │   main.js - Defines DOM loaded event which calls other necessary functions on page load/reload
-	│       │   placeholders.js - Defines functions and globar variables for creating placeholders to show loading │       │   search.js - Defines DOM loaded event for search page which is a different page from index │       │   sources.js - Defines global variables and functions for creating HTML for news sources by manipulating DOM │       │   styles.css - Defines CSS properties for HTML elements │       │   subscribe.js - Defines functions for fetch requests to backend for checking user authentication and to toggle subscription for specified source
+	│       │   placeholders.js - Defines functions and global variables for creating placeholders to show loading │       │   search.js - Defines DOM loaded event for search page which is a seperate page from index │       │   sources.js - Defines global variables and functions for creating HTML for news sources by manipulating DOM │       │   styles.css - Defines CSS properties for HTML elements │       │   subscribe.js - Defines functions for fetch requests to backend for checking user authentication and to toggle subscription for specified source